This post devotes a lot of space to the old commerical district and then the names of stores & shops

 image - Chicago Daily Tribune Ad 1988

-photo below - Dr. Jakes Bowling History
+photos below - via Dr. Jakes Bowling History

 A Member of an Association

-image - Chicago Tribune
+ad - Chicago Tribune

 3736 N Halsted Street

-both Ads from the Chicago Tribune
+both ads from the Chicago Tribune

 The Drum Gift Shop